 We have to choose our battles.
 And we must be intentional about setting our priorities so that someday we don’t wake up to find that our highly educated kids want nothing to do with us – or with God.

 If we want our kids to look back with fondness at their homeschool days, we need to be intentional about making them enjoyable.
 Every lesson won’t necessarily be fun.
 But as homeschoolers, we have the flexibility to sprinkle interesting and enjoyable experiences into each day.
 Let’s do what it takes to not only help our kids love learning but for us to love learning as well.
 Remember, if you aren’t enjoying homeschooling your kids aren’t enjoying it either.

-If homeschooling hasn’t been living up to your expectations, there’s hope.
+If homeschooling hasn’t been living up to your expectations and you need some homeschool encouragement, there’s hope.
 This year, as we read the same picture book for the 5,000th time, or listen to the groans of our kids as we say it’s time to start our lessons we must remember that our lives don’t have to be filled with “amazing” achievements to be special.
 With the right perspective, we can make homeschooling a more pleasant experience for ourselves and for our kids.